mamccollum/gitgoat/README.md

 A good example of how to properly use this tool is to find the commit in question, then use `git blame` to find the author.

 ## What's with the name?
-The name was a small gag I came up with, thinking about "blaming" someone or a commit for a bug.
+The name was a small gag I came up with, thinking about "blaming" someone or a commit for a bug as a scapegoat.
 Something like that...